2020PB/police-brutality/reports/California.md

 ### Police beat protesters with batons | May 30th

 In the video, protesters can be seen kneeling.
-Police swing batons at several protesters pressed against the side of a building.
+Police swing batons at several protesters and a journalist pressed against the side of a building.

-tags: beat, baton, protester
+tags: beat, baton, protester, journalist

 id: ca-losangeles-5